blakgeek/cordova-plugin-revmob/README.md

 	window.revmob = new RevMob();

-	// get things started by passing in you app id revmob.init('<you app id>', function() {
+	// get things started by passing in your app id revmob.init('<you app id>', function() {
 		console.log('super dope it worked');
 	}, function(err) {